 Hear ye and be warned!

-Be it therefore resolved that Demacia shall appoint an Archsummoner as Special Emissary of the League to oversee its efforts and coordinate the might of the nations of the League toward this crucial common purpose: to banish this darkness from our lands and secure our people against calamity.
+Be it therefore resolved that Demacia shall appoint a Special Emissary to the League to oversee its efforts and coordinate the might of the nations of the League toward this crucial common purpose: to banish this darkness from our lands and secure our people against calamity.

 Be it known that the authority of this Special Emissary shall not extend to Demacia, nor to Ionia, nor to Noxus, or any of the territories of the aforementioned powers, which have already overcome the Black Winter.

 Let the word of the League be as law, lest all the powers of Runeterra array themselves against ye.
 There may be no appeal.

 Now Demacia must select its Special Emissary to coordinate the League’s crusade against the Black Winter, while Ionia faces domestic strife as Syndra consolidates power in Shon-Xan.

 And this is where you come in.
 You may be a jaded power-broker of a half-dozen League disputes, or a wide-eyed rookie who just excitedly wrote home with news that you had been summoned to the royal court of King Jarvan III or the Ionian Council of Elders.
 Either way, you are about to play a part in a crucial moment in history.

 Demacia will lead the League’s fight against the Black Winter, through the person of a Special Emissary chosen by the King.
 This effort will require intervention in Zaun, which is expected to turn up evidence of Noxian involvement.
 The King could appoint Sir Honnan Laurent, a moderate diplomat inclined to compromise with Noxus in exchange for assistance in reining in Zaun, or he could appoint Lector Livien Crownguard, a zealous inquisitor who would attempt to bring Noxus down with the chem-barons.